 I stand by my selection of everything you can buy from Serge Lutens (minus the Eaux), as well as the older perfumes by Andy Tauer (though it's a good idea to let the bottle macerate longer.
-From what my nose tells me, they don't smell as rich right out of the bat).
-Tom Ford's Black Orchid is still a favorite (the Private Blend on the other hand has gone downhill and rolled into the gutter, in my opinion), as are the elusive buy available (in Paris and NYC) JAR perfumes.
+From what my nose tells me, they don't smell as rich right off the shelf).
+Tom Ford's Black Orchid is still a favorite (the Private Blend on the other hand has gone downhill and rolled into the gutter, in my opinion), as are the elusive but available (in Paris and NYC) JAR perfumes.
 Vero Profumo is doing as well as ever (Rozy is everything), and I'm willing to consent that you can find something good at Guerlain, even if it's becoming more and more difficult (and infuriating).

 Still, among the jaw-dropping number of new brands and new releases there are quite a few perfumes that deserve a place on such a list.
 Major new players in the field that have appeared since 2008 include the current incarnation of Roja Parfums, Maison Francis Kurkdjian, and Aedes des Venustas store line.
 I've picked single perfumes and entire brands that I think are worth your time, skin, and nose power, and are most likely here to stay:

 Bruno Fazzolari.
 You knew I was going to mention one of my most favorite American perfumers.
-With the exception of Room 237, which is a conceptual perfumes that give me an anxiety attack upon sniffing (it's meant to do that, actually), I find his work smart, satisfying, and just beautiful all around.
+With the exception of Room 237, which is a conceptual perfume that give me an anxiety attack upon sniffing (it's meant to do that, actually), I find his work smart, satisfying, and just beautiful all around.

 Chanel Misia (from the Les Exclusifs range).
 A somewhat Guerlainesque Chanel that seems to work for just about everyone, and with a good reason.

-This is as good a time as any to remind people that Pierre Guillaume is a brilliant man, and almost everything under his Parfumerie Generale brand is a Good Perfume (I'm not a big fan of his Huitieme Art line, and find Phaedon too uneven).
+This is as good a time as any to remind people that Pierre Guillaume is a brilliant perfumer, and almost everything under his Parfumerie Generale brand is a Good Perfume (I'm not a big fan of his Huitieme Art line, and find Phaedon too uneven).
 My personal favorites include but are not limited to Felanilla, Ilang Ivohibe, Bois de Copaiba, Musc Maori...
 I could go on.
 You know what?
 All of them.

 Aftelier by Mandy Aftel is an all-natural line, but deserves to be regarded just as any other brand.
 Palimpsest, Haute Claire, and Bergamoss are in the "Soul Stirring" category for me.